 - 6.1.1.
-Domain Name Holders who are individuals not engaged in trade to any significant extent will be able to choose a privacy option that limits the information released in relation to a specific .nz domain name under clause 10 (Information Management). - 6.1.2.
+Domain Name Holders who are individuals not engaged in trade to any significant extent will be able to choose a Privacy Option that limits the information released in relation to a specific .nz domain name under clause 10 (Information Management). - 6.1.2.
 InternetNZ will enable Registrars to provide greater security to Domain Name Holders with: - a. the Registry Lock service, which enables Domain Name Holders to lock a .nz domain name to reduce the risk of unauthorised changes to it on the .nz Register - b.
 DNSSEC, which enables the public to authenticate the DNS records of a .nz domain name. - 6.1.3.
 InternetNZ will not directly offer, or require Registrars to offer, to Domain Name Holders the Registry Lock service, DNSSEC or any other optional features of a .nz domain name. - 6.1.4.
 InternetNZ can, in consultation with DNCL, offer other services from time to time as long as they do not contravene the .nz Rules.

-Privacy option
+Privacy Option

 - 6.2.1.
-A privacy option is available to a Domain Name Holder if the Domain Name Holder: - a. is an individual (rather than an entity) - b. does not intend to use the .nz domain name to any significant extent in 'trade' as that term is defined in section 2 of the Fair Trading Act 1986. - 6.2.2.
-Each Registrar must help its Domain Name Holders to understand: - a. whether the privacy option is available to them - b. how the privacy option works - c. that they can opt in or out of it at any time. - 6.2.3.
-If an applicant seeking to register a domain name on the .nz Register or a Domain Name Holder at any other time tells their Registrar that they want to opt in to the privacy option, the Registrar must direct InternetNZ to apply the privacy option in relation to the .nz domain name.
+A Privacy Option is available to a Domain Name Holder if the Domain Name Holder: - a. is an individual (rather than an entity) - b. does not intend to use the .nz domain name to any significant extent in 'trade' as that term is defined in section 2 of the Fair Trading Act 1986. - 6.2.2.
+Each Registrar must help its Domain Name Holders to understand: - a. whether the Privacy Option is available to them - b. how the Privacy Option works - c. that they can opt in or out of it at any time. - 6.2.3.
+If an applicant seeking to register a domain name on the .nz Register or a Domain Name Holder at any other time tells their Registrar that they want to opt in to the privacy option, the Registrar must direct InternetNZ to apply the Privacy Option in relation to the .nz domain name. - 6.2.4.
+If a Registrar directs InternetNZ to apply the privacy option, all personally identifiable information of the Domain Name Holder and any secondary contacts will be withheld and the only contact information that will be displayed in the results returned from a Query Search made under clause 10.2.1 is the Domain Name Holder's and any secondary contacts' name and country information.

-- 6.2.4.
-If a Registrar directs InternetNZ to apply the privacy option, the only contact information that will be displayed in the results returned from a Query Search made under clause 10.2.1 is the Domain Name Holder's name. - 6.2.5.
-A Registrar must direct InternetNZ to remove the privacy option if either: - a. the Domain Name Holder tells the Registrar that they no longer want to opt in to the privacy option - b. the Commissioner informs the Registrar it has determined that the Domain Name Holder does not meet the criteria in clause 6.2.1. - 6.2.6.
+- 6.2.5.
+A Registrar must direct InternetNZ to remove the Privacy Option if either: - a. the Domain Name Holder tells the Registrar that they no longer want to opt in to the privacy option - b. the Commissioner informs the Registrar it has determined that the Domain Name Holder does not meet the criteria in clause 6.2.1. - 6.2.6.
 The Commissioner must notify the Domain Name Holder before informing the Registrar of its determination under clause 6.2.5(b).